 All the software packages which are created using Endpoint Central are stored in a central Software Repository.
 Once saved, these packages can be reused multiple times.
 There are two types of software repositories available in Endpoint Central: Network Share Repository and HTTP Repository.
 Network Share repository is used while deploying software packages to LAN agents and HTTP repository is required for deploying software packages to WAN agents.

 Creating different packages for installing or uninstalling the same application can get tedious.
 In Endpoint Central, once you create a package, it can be used to perform both the operations for MSI, EXE, MSU, APPX and MSP applications.

 Downloading the software packages and running the executables takes up a lot of processor's resources, which may lead to reduced performance while deployment and hence loss of productivity for employees.
 To prevent this, you can deploy software packages within a suitable time interval by configuring a deployment policy.
 This allows you to install applications on the desired day/date/time, within a preset time window.
 Scheduling software deployment at off-hours helps bring desired results in terms of cost as well as performance within your environment.

-Desktop Central supports installing or uninstalling the application as a specific user.
-By default, all applications are installed as "System User", which the Desktop Central agent has access to.
+Endpoint Central supports installing or uninstalling the application as a specific user.
+By default, all applications are installed as "System User", which the Endpoint Central agent has access to.